Penelope Johnson Allen papers

 Immediate Source of Acquisition

-On behalf of Penelope Johnson Allen, Tom R. Williams donated the her collection to the University of Tennessee at Chattanooga on 1976 February 25 and 1977 October 28.
+On behalf of Penelope Johnson Allen, Tom R. Williams donated this collection to the University of Tennessee at Chattanooga on 1976 February 25 and 1977 October 28.

 Processing of this collection is complete.